UDA-COPE: Unsupervised Domain Adaptation for Category-level Object Pose Estimation

 \subsubsection{Bidirectional Point Filtering}

-To solve these problems, we propose the bidirectional point filtering method that simultaneously removes the noise of the pseudo labels for a student and filter noisy depth points $P$ for a teacher network. \Fref{fig:bidirection} shows overview of proposed bidirectional filtering method.
-Our bidirectional filtering method uses the $P$ and $N_\text{PL}$ as input, and initially estimates the pose $[R|t]$ and size $s$ using Umeyama algorithm~\cite{umeyama1991least} with RANSAC~\cite{fischler1981random}.
-Then it aligns the depth points $P$ to NOCS coordinate by applying the inverse of the estimated pose, as in multiplying the matrix $[sR|t]^{-1}$.
+To solve these problems, we propose the bidirectional point filtering method which simultaneously removes the noise of the pseudo labels for the student and filters noisy depth points $P$ for a teacher network. \Fref{fig:bidirection} shows an overview of the proposed bidirectional filtering method.
+Our bidirectional filtering method uses the $P$ and $N_\text{PL}$ as input and initially estimates the pose $[R|t]$ and size $s$ using the Umeyama algorithm~\cite{umeyama1991least} with RANSAC~\cite{fischler1981random}.
+Then it aligns the depth points $P$ to the NOCS coordinate by applying the inverse of the estimated pose, as in multiplying the matrix $[sR|t]^{-1}$.
 We denote aligned depth points as $P'$.
-And then we calculate the point-wise 3D distance $d$ between aligned depth points $P'$ and pseudo label $N_\text{PL}$ to filter out noisy points from both sides using $\rho$ as the threshold.
+And then we calculate the point-wise 3D distance $d$ between the aligned depth points $P'$ and pseudo label $N_\text{PL}$ to filter out noisy points from both sides using $\rho$ as the threshold.
 Finally, we get the refined pseudo label $\hat{N}_\text{PL}$ and filtered aligned depth $\hat{P}$.
-Our bidirectional point filtering process can be expressed as following:
+Our bidirectional point filtering can be expressed as:

 \Fref{fig:bidirection} shows that our bidirectional filtering method removes outliers of pseudo label $N_\text{PL}$ and depth $P$, and results in refined pseudo label $\hat{N}_\text{PL}$ and filtered depth points $\hat{P}$.